Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 duplicate the background layer

-You have to give a customized name to the duplicated layer.
-Providing a name to the Duplicated Layer ensures the removal of the Background Layer.
+You have to give a customized name to the duplicated Layer.
+Providing a name to the Duplicated Layer.
 As a result, you or your team member can easily access and use the file in the future.

 Customized duplicate layer name

-Before starting the image editing, it will be significantly useful if you hide the Original Background Layer.
+Before starting the image editing, hiding the Original Background Layer will be significantly useful.
 This way, distraction will not happen when working in the duplicate Layer.

 Hide Background Layer